dvfrancis/craftr/README.md

     - contains useful information that will prompt a visitor to sign up for classes.
     - is designed to appeal to those who like crafting, and help them feel comfortable and welcome.
     - allows a user to register their details so that they can bookmark or register for interesting classes.
-    - lets instructors create and manage event classes.

 #### User Stories

 ##### First time visitor goals

 - "What is this website promoting?”
+- “What training is being given?”
 - "When does the online event happen?"
-- “What training is being given?”
 - “How do I sign up?”

 ##### Returning visitor goals

-- “What classes am I interested in attending?”
+- “What other classes am I interested in attending?”
-- "When is my training session due to start?"
+- "When is my class due to start?"
-- "Where can I keep track of interesting classes?"
+- "Where can I keep track of the classes I've signed up for?"

 ##### Frequent visitor goals

-- “Who are the instructors running the classes?”
+- “Who running my class?”
-- "Who manages this website?"
+- "How do I cancel my class enrolment?"
-- "How do I contact the organisers of this event?"
+- "How can I contact the organisers of this event?"

 #### User Personas